Czarina Conlan

-Czarina Conlan (1871-1958) was a Choctaw-Chickasaw archivist and museum curator.
+Madeline Czarina Conlan (1871-1958) was a Native American archivist and museum curator.
 She worked at the Oklahoma Historical Society museum for 24 years.
-She founded the first woman's club in Indian Territory and served as the chair of the Oklahoma Indian Welfare Committee of the Oklahoma State Federation of Women's Clubs for 12 years.
+She founded a woman's club in Indian Territory and served as the chair of the Oklahoma Indian Welfare Committee of the Oklahoma State Federation of Women's Clubs for 12 years.
 She was the first woman elected to serve on a school board in the state.
 Although the Attorney General of Oklahoma ruled she could not serve, she defied the order and completed a two-year term on the Lindsay School Board.

-In 1928, she was appointed by an assembly of 400-500 Choctaw and Chickasaw tribe members from throughout Oklahoma to chair their convention and then to represent their interests in Washington, D.C. on the pending coal and asphalt resources bill.
+In 1928, she was appointed by an assembly of 400 to 500 Choctaw and Chickasaw tribal citizens from throughout Oklahoma to chair their convention and then to represent their interests as ambassador in Washington, D.C., on the pending coal and asphalt resources bill.
 It was the first time a woman had been sent from either tribe as a representative for their tribe in Washington.
 She was inducted into the Oklahoma Hall of Fame in 1935.

 Early life

 Madeline Czarina Colbert was born on January 14, 1871, in Colbert, in the Chickasaw Nation of Indian Territory to Athenius (née Folsom) and James Allen Colbert.
 Her father was Chickasaw and involved in tribal affairs of the Chickasaw Nation.
 Colbert's paternal grandfather, Martin Colbert, was involved in the negotiations for the Chickasaw removal from Mississippi to Indian Territory.
 He chose to remain in Mississippi and accepted state and US citizenship.
 Levi Colbert, a paternal great-grandfather, served as Andrew Jackson's standard-bearer at the Battle of New Orleans.
-Colbert's mother was of Choctaw descent and the daughter of Rev. Israel Folsom who was one of the first Native Americans to be ordained as a preacher and to work among the Choctaw.
+Colbert's mother was Choctaw and the daughter of Rev. Israel Folsom who was one of the first Native Americans to be ordained as a preacher and to work among the Choctaw.
 Her great-grandfather, Nathaniel Folsom, married Aiahnichih Ohoyoh, a cousin of noted leader Mushulatubbee.

 Colbert attended local Chickasaw schools for a few years before going to a convent school, St. Xavier Academy, in Denison, Texas.
 She studied at Baird College in Clinton, Missouri, and then did additional work at Mary Baldwin College in Staunton, Virginia, in 1889.
-She married Michael Conlan on November 6, 1894, in Atoka, in the Choctaw Nation, Indian Territory.
-They had one child, a daughter Lottie.
+She married Michael Conlan, originally of Black River Falls, Wisconsin, on November 6, 1894 in Atoka, in the Choctaw Nation, Indian Territory.
+They had one child, a daughter named Lottie.